Mostafa1Jamal1/alx-system_engineering-devops/0x05-processes_and_signals/README.md

 `3-show_your_bash_pid_made_easy` -> a Bash script that displays the PID, along with the process name, of processes whose name contain the word bash.

+`4-to_infinity_and_beyond` -> a Bash script that displays To infinity and beyond indefinitely.
+In between each iteration of the loop, add a sleep 2